-Please email or call in advance if you're planning to make a trip to the Department to see a specific person as we currently operate reduced hours.
+Please email or call-in advance if you're planning to make a trip to the Department to see a specific person.

 Who's who?

 The Student Administration Office team is managed by the Head of Student Administration and headed up by a lead academic - the Associate Head (Teaching).
 Details of the current Student Administration Office team and associated staff supporting teaching are listed below: